 Improved follow up procedures such as having clinics closer to where patients live, increasing the number of nurse led follow-up clinics offering more time.

-In the BOB STP area our objectives to help us deliver on improved care, treatment and support include:
+In the BOB ICS area our objectives to help us deliver on improved care, treatment and support include:

 - achieving and maintaining the 62 cancer standard